Skip to main content

 Theft Guarantee (Garantie Vol)

 Pays out if your car is stolen or broken into.
 Check the specific conditions: some policies require forced entry (broken lock or window), others cover simple theft.
-Also verify whether personal belongings inside the car are covered separately.
+Personal belongings inside the car usually need a separate clause.

 Glass Breakage (Garantie Bris de Glace)